NLaff/lafferty.co-v2/content/reviews/clickup.md

 +++
 ## What is ClickUp?

-[ClickUp](https://click.nicklafferty.com/clickup) is a productivity tool that aims to combine everything into one: tasks, docs, chat, goals, and more.
+ClickUphttps://click.nicklafferty.com/clickup is [project management software](/reviews/free-project-management-tools/) that aims to combine everything into one: tasks, docs, chat, goals, and more.

 ClickUp has 100+ employees based out of San Diego, California.
 They raised $100M in a Series B funding round in December 2020.